brenno-araujo/email-notification/README.md

-# Email Notification
+# Laravel Notification

 <h4 align="center">
-	✔  MailNotification 🚀  ✔
+	✔  LaraNotification 🚀  ✔
 </h4>

 ## 🗺 About the project

-Project created using Laravel and Vue js as main technologies for sending email
+Project created using Laravel and Vue js as main technologies for sending email notifications, via database and via broadcast

 ## 🚀 Technologies used